Gospel of Luke: Luke–Acts: unity, authorship and date

 The gospel of Luke and the Acts of the Apostles make up a two-volume work which scholars call Luke–Acts.
+Scholars largely agree with the tradition attributing the Gospel to the same author as the Acts of the Apostles.
 Together they account for 27.5% of the New Testament, the largest contribution by a single author, providing the framework for both the Church's liturgical calendar and the historical outline into which later generations have fitted their idea of the story of Jesus.

-The author is not named in either volume, but he was educated, a man of means, probably urban, and someone who respected manual work, although not a worker himself; this is significant, because more highbrow writers of the time looked down on the artisans and small business-people who made up the early church of Paul and who were presumably Luke's audience.
+The author is not named in either volume, as was common for ancient biographies and histories, such as Tacitus’s Germania and Diogenes Laertius.
+He was educated, a man of means, probably urban, and someone who respected manual work, although not a worker himself; more highbrow writers of the time looked down on the artisans and small business-people who made up the early church of Paul and who were presumably Luke's audience.
 According to a Church tradition first recorded by Irenaeus (c.
-AD 130) he was the Luke named as a companion of Paul in three of the Pauline letters, but a scholarly consensus emphasizes the differences between the portrayal in Acts and the Pauline epistles, though this has been challenged in recent years.
-The author of the Gospel of Luke clearly admired Paul, he does not thoroughly represent Paul's key theological points.
-Many modern scholars therefore doubt that the author of Luke-Acts was the physician Luke, and critical opinion on the subject was assessed to be roughly evenly divided near the end of the 20th century.
-Most scholars maintain that the author of Luke-Acts, whether named Luke or not, met Paul at some point.
+AD 130) he was the Luke named as a companion of Paul in three of the Pauline letters, but a scholarly consensus emphasizes differences between the portrayal in Acts and Paul’s theological points, though this has been challenged in recent years.
+Critical opinion on the tradition was assessed to be roughly evenly divided near the end of the 20th century.
+Most scholars maintain that the author of Luke-Acts, whether named Luke or not, met Paul as a traveling companion.

 The interpretation of the "we" passages in Acts as indicative that the writer relied on a historical eyewitness (whether Luke the evangelist or not), remains the most influential in current biblical studies.
 (Note: A glance at recent extended treatments of the "we" passages and commentaries demonstrates that, within biblical scholarship, solutions in the historical eyewitness traditions continue to be the most influential explanations for the first-person plural style in Acts.
 Of the two latest full-length studies on the "we" passages, for example, one argues that the first-person accounts came from Silas, a companion of Paul but not the author, and the other proposes that first-person narration was Luke's (Paul's companion and the author of Acts) method of communicating his participation in the events narrated.
-See also, Barrett, Acts of the Apostles, and Fitzmyer, Acts of the Apostles.", Campbell, "The "we" passages in the Acts of the Apostles: the narrator as narrative", p.
-8 (2007).
-Society of Biblical Literature.)
+See also, Barrett, Acts of the Apostles, and Fitzmyer, Acts of the Apostles, Campbell, "The 'we' passages in the Acts of the Apostles: the narrator as narrative", (2007) Society of Biblical Literature, p.
+8.)
 Objections to this viewpoint, among others, include the claim that Luke-Acts contains differences in theology and historical narrative which are irreconcilable with the authentic letters of Paul the Apostle.

-The eclipse of the traditional attribution to Luke the companion of Paul has meant that an early date for the gospel is now rarely put forward.
-Most scholars date the composition of the combined work to around AD 80–90.